HeshanKR/Neural-style-transfer-Remastered/neural-style-app/ROADMAP.md

 # Neural Style Transfer App Roadmap

 This roadmap outlines the complete process to build a hosted neural style transfer application from scratch.
-The app will feature a frontend (Angular) for uploading images and displaying results, a backend (Flask/Python) for processing with TensorFlow, and hosting on Heroku (backend) and Netlify (frontend).
+The app will feature a frontend (Angular) for uploading images and displaying results, a backend (Flask/Python) for processing with TensorFlow, and hosting on Railway (backend) and Vercel (frontend).
 We'll reuse the high-quality ML logic from the Jupyter notebook.

 As a beginner, we'll take this step-by-step with clear milestones.
 Each milestone includes estimated time, prerequisites, and deliverables.
 Track progress by checking off completed items.